Skip to main content

 Academic Reputation

-• No. 40 in Most Innovative Schools and the only Illinois college ranked
+• No. 34 for Most Innovative Schools

-• No. 63 in Best Value Schools
+• No. 73 in Best Value Schools

 Augustana’s curriculum and faculty are consistently recognized through grants for innovative projects by major foundations, including the Margaret A. Cargill Foundation, National Institutes of Health, John Deere Foundation, National Science Foundation, Barbro Osher Pro Suecia Foundation, the Austin E. Knowlton Foundation, the Teagle Foundation and the Wallenberg Foundations of Sweden.